 This lens comes with the new style Canon lens caps that can be released by pinching the centre of the cap.
 A lens hood and soft pouch are available but not included.

 If this lens had been expensive, or if I had had high expectations of its performance, I would have been very disappointed.
 As it was, the price that I paid for my EOS M6 kit with this lens included meant that the lens was effectively free.
 In addition, after seeing the plastic lens mount, my expectations were very low.

 The sensor in the M6 is excellent and images from some of my other lenses really 'pop'.
 Images taken with this lens are satisfactory and - as you can see in some of the sample images - provide quite a lot of detail, but they don't really stand out.

 I can understand Canon's predicament.
-The company wants people to buy into the EOS M system and most customers won't have any EF-M lenses already.
+The company wants people to buy into the EOS M system and new customers won't have any EF-M lenses already.
 With an interchangeable lens camera system you can't sell consumers a body alone because it would be useless.
 New buyers also need a lens.

 The MILC market place is crowded and very competitive, therefore, a kit lens for the masses needs to be cheap in order to keep the kit price competitive.
 This was probably why the higher quality EF-M 18-55mm kit lens was replaced with this one, because this one is cheaper.

 Maybe I sound too harsh because this lens will be perfectly acceptable for many people.
-If you are a 'normal' person who simply takes photographs of events in your life to remember and share those events, this lens will perfectly fine.
+If you are a 'normal' person who simply takes photographs of events in your life to remember and share those events, this lens will be perfectly fine.

 On the other hand, if you are primarily a photographer and not someone who regards photographs as a secondary concern you will probably want a better lens than this.